Anthropology Minor

 Focus of Study

-The focus of study for the Anthropology Minor program is the study of human culture, history, and societies.
 Anthropology is an interdisciplinary field that explores human diversity in the past and present, utilizing a range of theoretical and methodological approaches.
 The program is divided into four main areas: archaeology, biological anthropology, cultural anthropology, and linguistic anthropology.

 Program Requirements

-For program requirements, please contact the department.
+For more informaiton, please contact the department.

 Program Coursework

-For program coursework, please visit the Academic Catalog.
+For more information, please visit the Academic Catalog.